Exploring Plan Space through Conversation: An Agentic Framework for LLM-Mediated Explanations in Planning: LLMs-based Interactive Framework

 \subsection{LLM Agent Implementations}

-All agents are instantiated from the same base model \emph{GPT-4.1-mini}, with their input and output histories maintained separately.
+All agents are instantiated from the same base model \emph{GPT-4.1-mini} \footnote{We selected this model as it provided an good balance between inference speed, cost-efficiency, and reasoning performance for real-time interactive tasks.}, with their input and output histories maintained separately.
 Each LLM agent receives a structured string consisting of the prompts described in the technical appendix and the input components listed in Figure~\ref{fig:llm-communication-protocol}.
 A translator based only on these inputs can provide only context-independent translations and cannot handle follow-up questions.
 To enable context-dependent translators, we leverage the LLM context memory, allowing them to build on and reference previous interactions, and thus provide the benefits listed in Section~\ref{sec:iterative_planning_with_explanations}.
 Although LLM contexts can, in principle, retain all prior user interactions, we maintain separate contexts for each iteration step to avoid mixing information, preserve clarity, and reduce hallucinations.
 Examples of context-dependent interactions, selections, or summarization of explanations are given in the technical appendix.

 Next, we address the tasks of the individual agents and the specific details of their implementation.

 \paragraph{Question Suggester}

 \questionSugg \ is automatically called to analyze every new iteration step \iterstep.
 Its task is to generate one to three relevant questions for the context.
 These questions are provided to the user via clickable buttons above the input field.
 To generate the suggestions, it receives the current iteration step context (\goalenf, \goaltrue, \goalfalse, and previous user interactions) and is prompted to propose natural questions that could help.
 Like all other agents, \questionSugg\ relies on few-shot learning and explicit instructions.